rock-simulation/mars/doc/src/tutorial_basic_plugin.md

 plugin created by following the guide of the basic plugin tutorial.").
 Afterwards, enter the author name, email, and confirm your data.
-The script will create a folder containing your plugin one directory above the script location ("$MARS_DEV_ROOT/mars/plugins/basic_plugin").
+The script will create a folder containing your plugin one directory above the script location ("MARS_DEV_ROOT/mars/plugins/basic_plugin").
 You can go into that folder and use the build.sh script to build the plugin for a first test if everything went well.
 To install the plugin you have to use "make install" within the newly created build folder.

-    cd $MARS_DEV_ROOT/mars/plugins/basic_plugin
+    cd MARS_DEV_ROOT/mars/plugins/basic_plugin
     ./build.sh
     cd build
     make install

 If you want to create a custom configuration to work with your plugin, copy the "mars_default" configuration to "mars_basic_plugin", rename your example additional lib configuration file "other_libs.txt.example" into "other_libs.txt" and add your plugin to the list in the file.
+Additionally, you have to rename the "core_libs.txt.example" into "core_libs.txt", too.
-This will cause your plugin to be loaded upon startup of MARS.
+This will cause your plugin to be loaded upon startup of MARS if  ´mars_app´ is started from within that configuration folder.
+Alternatively, you can start ´mars_app´ from anywhere and pass the configuration folder:
+´mars_app -C path_to_configuration´.

-    cd $MARS_DEV_ROOT/install/configuration
+    cd MARS_DEV_ROOT/install/configuration
     cp -r mars_default mars_basic_plugin
     cd mars_basic_plugin
+    cp other_libs.txt.example other_libs.txt

 Content of other_libs.txt: